We Need a New Maps App

 I started thinking this after I installed Brella on my phone.
 Previously, I was using AccuWeather, but I was becoming increasingly concerned about my privacy, especially considered that they use my location data to advertise and make revenues, and tracked me even when I was not using the app.

-There’s a ton of existing map apps out there, so let’s go through them and figure out if they solve the problem.
+There are a ton of existing map apps out there but none quite solve the problem.

 Don’t get me wrong, Google Maps is great.
 It’s been my go to for years.
 I love how accurate the traffic predictions are—on trips less than half an hour or so, I’m confident I’ll be there within a few minutes.

 - Accuracy—Google Maps matches address to location pretty well.
 Based on my anecdotal experience, I’d put the accuracy in the high-90s percentage-wise, plus their traffic data is excellent.
 Their accuracy in estimating my ETA is wonderful.

 - ETA Sharing—They also do a nice job of sharing my location and ETA with friends if I want to share it.
 A nice feature to have, not one I necessarily consider key, but nice for longer trips or for picking up a friend during rush hour.